Table of Contents:

 During that timeframe, the plan is to paddle the 150 kilometers down to Snug Harbour at the entrance to Parry Sound.
-On the way we’ll make our way east on the Bay side of Philip Edward Island and past the mouth of the French River, the very first river to make the list of Canadian Heritage Rivers thanks to its association with the voyageurs and the fur trade from the early 1600’s to the 1820’s.
+On the way, we’ll make our way east on the G’Bay side of Philip Edward Island and along the mouth of the French River, the very first river to make the list of Canadian Heritage Rivers, thanks to its association with the voyageurs and the fur trade from the early 1600s to the 1820s.

 Then we cruise by the mouth of the Key River and the entrance to Byng Inlet – lots more history, this time of the lumber industry and railroads.
-Nearing Point Au Baril as the weekend approaches we may see some boat traffic, because of the increasing number of cottages the further south we head.
+Nearing Point Au Baril, as the weekend approaches, we may see some boat traffic because of the increasing number of cottages the further south we head.

-Both Dillon and Snug Harbour are popular start and end points for Georgian Bay kayak trips.
-While both are close to Franklin Island, Snug Harbour is closer to the many excellent camp sites at the south end of the island.
-Before getting shuttled up to the start of the trip at Chikanishing, we will park our vehicles at Snug Harbour.
+Both Dillon and Snug Harbour are popular start and endpoints for Georgian Bay kayak trips.
+While both are close to Franklin Island, Snug Harbour is closer to the many excellent campsites at the island’s south end.

 The Gilly’s Marina parking lot makes for a convenient – and safe – spot.
 They charge $7.50 a day for the service.
 The Dillon Cove Marina up at the north end of Franklin charges a similar fee.

 It will be non-stop photo ops as we make our way through some incredible “eye candy”!
 Most of the shots will undoubtedly be taken from land, but I plan to have my Fuji x20 on board inside a waterproof Pelican case as we paddle so I can get the occasional shot from the water.